 Students who plan to eventually pursue a degree in a specific branch of engineering from an institution so accredited can prepare sufficiently for this goal through the Engineering Science degree program at HPU, wherein they will receive the necessary training in mathematics, physics, chemistry, computer programming, technical writing, economics, and basic engineering.
 Although HPU cannot guarantee that it offers all prerequisite courses required for all engineering programs at all universities, our program does cover the standard prerequisite courses and several others.
 Students should consult the Catalogs of universities that they may wish to attend to determine the specific courses needed for admission.

 Teacher Certification

-Students desiring to enter public school teaching in science or mathematics should check requirements listed in the School of Education in this Catalog.
+Students desiring to enter public school teaching in science, mathematics or technology applications (Computer Information Systems) should check requirements listed in the School of Education in this Catalog.

 Minors